 The Soviets had regained the initiative on the American Front in the final months of 1987.
 The Soviet Pacific Fleet had managed to push the US Navy away from the U.S. West Coast.
 Soviet forces launched an amphibious assault on California, Oregon, and Washington State.
 Soviet forces in Canada and the Rocky Mountains coordinated with the attack.
 By June 1988, the Soviets had gained control over most of California, Oregon, Washington State, Idaho, Nevada, Utah, Arizona, and New Mexico.
 Having consolidated much of the western United States, the communists turned their attention to the east.
 Soviet troops in Kansas, Nebraska, Wyoming, and Montana pushed eastward toward Chicago.
 The Soviets and East Germans coordinated with a surprise attack on the US East Coast with New York being hit hardest.
 The Statue of Liberty was destroyed in the first day while the cities of Manhattan, Brooklyn, and Jersey City were occupied by the invading forces.
 The New York Stock Exchange building was leveled and Soviet agents emptied out the Federal Reserve Bank of New York.
 Thousands of American citizens were detained with many being deported to Eastern Europe to serve in labor camps.

 However the Soviet foothold on the US eastern seaboard only lasted three months.
 US Army and Marine forces were able to halt Soviet-East German advances inland and were able to mount a successful counterattack to drive the invaders back into the Atlantic.
-The Battles of Des Moines and Minneapolis each ended with a decisive America victory, preventing the enemy from even being able to reach the skyline of Chicago.
+The Battles of St. Louis and Minneapolis each ended with a decisive America victory, preventing the enemy from even being able to reach the skyline of Chicago.
 This would be the last time the Soviets would mount a massive offensive in the United States.
 While the US military was able to liberate the east coast, the fighting in the Great Plains had gone into a stalemate.
 The next year was seen as a dark time for the people living in the Occupied Zones.
 On the Fourth of July 1989, Congress approved that the U.S. National Anthem be changed from "Star-Spangled Banner" to "The Battle Hymn of the Republic".
 President Bush personally made a statement on Radio Free America urging all US citizens living on or behind enemy lines not to give up hope.
 He then stated that the US Armed Forces were working night and day to expel the enemy from their land and to liberate their homes.

 From 1988-89, there was a massive shift of power in Western Europe.
 An incident in France involving the arrest and deportation of refugees right back to Soviet-occupied England.
 In late 1988, several families (which included children) were caught trying to defect to France.
 They were promptly arrested by French authorities and deported right back to Soviet-occupied England; They were put to death by the KGB the moment they stepped off the boat--even the children received no mercy.
 It did not take long for the citizens of France to learn what had happened.
 There was much outrage toward the French government and many even compared the incident to the forced repatriation of the Leinz Cossacks at the end of the Second World War.
 Eventually the French Greens Party began to lose their credibility with the people.
 This eventually spread to the other Western European countries By the start of 1989, the Green Party had become so unpopular that West Germany decided to hold elections that year rather then wait for 1990.
 France made a similar decision the following day.
 Over the next several weeks, every single European country run by the Greens Party had decided to hold emergency elections.
 When the election results came in, the Greens had effectively lost their power as more conservative groups were elected into office in countries like France, West Germany, etc.